Skip to content

 I have a collection of pliers….

-They look pretty and I do use them – except for the oval ones which I only used for one project.
 Some of them are not very good quality and they are inclined to bend – they were a mistake and I ended up having to buy a more expensive set after all, so they were not the bargain I’d hoped for.
 The ones I use most are the round nose pliers – brilliant for fixing little bends in fold-forming; the snipe nose pliers (I use two to hold jump rings accurately) and the cylindrical round ones (for making bails, jump rings and fold-forming).
 There is often a specific tool for the specific task you want to accomplish, but if you haven’t got the exact tool, there is often one you can use instead.
 Tempting though it may be if you love tools, don’t rush to buy one which has limited application, wait and see whether you really need something which is that specific.

 Have you adapted any of your own tools to make them better for workshop use?